tskit-dev/tskit/docs/python-api.rst

 Loading data
 ++++++++++++

-There are several methods for loading data into a :class:`.TreeSequence` instance.
+There are several methods for loading data into a :class:`TreeSequence` instance.
 The simplest and most convenient is the use the :func:`tskit.load` function to load a :ref:`tree sequence file <sec_tree_sequence_file_format>`.
 For small scale data and debugging, it is often convenient to use the :func:`tskit.load_text` to read data in the :ref:`text file format
 <sec_text_file_format>`.
-The :meth:`.TableCollection.tree_sequence` function
+The :meth:`TableCollection.tree_sequence` function
-efficiently creates a :class:`.TreeSequence` object from a set of tables using the :ref:`Tables API <sec_tables_api>`.
+efficiently creates a :class:`TreeSequence` object from a set of tables using the :ref:`Tables API <sec_tables_api>`.